Stroke & Vascular Disorders

 Treatment of acute ischemic stroke with recombinant tissue plasminogen activator (rtPA or t-PA) and endovascular intervention leads to improved outcome, as demonstrated in several randomized clinical trials.
 A small percentage of stroke patients receiving thrombolysis experience symptomatic hemorrhagic conversion of the ischemic stroke, leading to disability or death.
 In this article, the author reviews the clinical presentation, risk factors, and management of thrombolysis-induced hemorrhagic transformation of cerebral ischemic stroke, the most dreaded complication of acute stroke therapy.

-• Thrombolysis is an effective treatment for select patients with acute ischemic stroke; however, these therapies have a risk of intracerebral hemorrhage. | |
+• Thrombolysis is an effective treatment for select patients with acute ischemic stroke; the most feared risk of thrombolysis is intracerebral hemorrhage. | |

-• Multiple definitions of symptomatic intracerebral hemorrhage have caused variability in the reported risk of hemorrhage and associated risk factors. | |
+• Multiple definitions of symptomatic intracerebral hemorrhage have caused variability in the reported risk and associated risk factors. | |

 • The 1995 NINDS rtPA Stroke Study reported a 6.4% rate of symptomatic intracerebral hemorrhage after intravenous rtPA for stroke within 3 hours of symptom onset, and a rate of 5% to 6% has been reported in subsequent series of patients treated in clinical practice. | |